The Shipping Law Review: Philippines

 Safety means two things to the Philippines: safety regulations, which are applied to the domestic fleet, and the qualification and certification of Filipino seafarers who work on ships throughout the world's fleet.
 The safety regulations of both domestic shipping and certificates for seafarers overseas-bound are regulated by two government entities – MARINA and the Philippine Coast Guard (PCG).

-In domestic shipping, MARINA is mandated to set the safety standards of all domestic vessels in accordance with government regulations and conventions, including the implementation and enforcement of SOLAS, and to promulgate rules and regulations to ensure compliance with these standards.
-To verify that the required safety standards are met, MARINA is empowered to inspect vessels and all equipment on board and, accordingly, to impose penalties and fines, and suspend or revoke certificates of public convenience or other licences.
-In June 2008, Sulpicio's Princess of the Stars capsized, and of the reported 851 passengers on board, only 32 survived.
-The relatives of the victims filed an administrative complaint with MARINA, and on 23 January 2015, Sulpicio, which also owned and operated the Doña Paz, was prohibited from carrying or transporting passengers.
-Criminal proceedings for reckless imprudence resulting in multiple homicide, serious physical injuries, and damage to property were also commenced against Mr Edgar Go, the team leader of the Crisis Management Committee of Sulpicio, for allowing the vessel to sail during a typhoon.
-In December 2018, the Philippine Supreme Court upheld the criminal indictment.
+In domestic shipping, MARINA is mandated to set the safety standards of all domestic vessels in accordance with government regulations and conventions,44 including the implementation and enforcement of SOLAS, and to promulgate rules and regulations to ensure compliance with these standards.
+To verify that the required safety standards are met, MARINA is empowered to inspect vessels and all equipment on board45 and, accordingly, to impose penalties and fines, and suspend or revoke certificates of public convenience or other licences.46 In June 2008, Sulpicio's Princess of the Stars capsized, and of the reported 851 passengers on board, only 32 survived.
+The relatives of the victims filed an administrative complaint with MARINA and, on 23 January 2015, Sulpicio, which also owned and operated the Doña Paz, was prohibited from carrying or transporting passengers.
+Criminal proceedings for reckless imprudence resulting in multiple homicide, serious physical injuries and damage to property were also commenced against Mr Edgar Go, the team leader of the Crisis Management Committee of Sulpicio, for allowing the vessel to sail during a typhoon.
+In December 2018, the Philippine Supreme Court upheld the criminal indictment.47

 ii Port state control